 - Establish family traditions connected to the values you want your kids to associate with the holiday instead of the default materialism of unwrapping presents.
-Don’t just give them an experience; explain that it’s because you as a family value multiculturalism and adventure.
+Don’t just give them an experience; explain how that experience aligns with something your family values.

-- If you have younger kids, you’ll be a part of the experience, so don’t make it something you’ll struggle to get through.
+- You’ll be a part of the experience if you have younger kids, so don’t make it something you’ll struggle to get through.
 If you’re going to be exhausted and stressed the entire time you’re at Disneyland, your kid will sense it and it will harm their experience.
-You’ll both be happier if you pick something you both can enjoy.
+Pick something everyone can enjoy and everyone will be happier.

 - Once kids are old enough to do things by themselves, you can give them more latitude to ask for what they want, but you should also let them put some skin in the game.
 For instance, if your teenager wants to visit a friend on the other side of the country, pay for the flights but let them save up for souvenirs.

 - You can give material gifts that are connected to the experiences, so your kids can still unwrap something.
 If your kids love to ski, you can get them a ski pass—the experience-based gift—along with new goggles or gloves, whatever material items they need to enjoy their time on the mountain.